jwhite37/csc253Midterm/README.md

 Then it makes a `PyFunctionObject` out of the PyCodeObject on the value stack and leave a `PyFunctionObject` on the value stack.

-The it binds the name 'add' with the `PyFunctionObject` and pops the `PyFunctionObject` off the value stack.
+Then it binds the name `add` with the `PyFunctionObject` and pops the `PyFunctionObject` off the value stack.

-At then moment of calling the function:
+At the moment of calling the function:
 ```
   4           9 LOAD_NAME                0 (add)
              12 LOAD_CONST               1 (1)